-For the year ended September 30, 2022 and 2021, the Company has carried at fair value financial instruments in Level 1.
-At September 30, 2022, the Company's only financial instrument measured at fair value is cash, which is considered to be a Level 1 instrument.
+For the years ended September 30, 2023 and 2022, the Company has carried at fair value financial instruments in Level 1.
+At September 30, 2023, the Company's only financial instrument measured at fair value is cash, which is considered to be a Level 1 instrument.
 There were no transfers between levels during the year.